 Personal branding SEO also often involves considerably more research than standard SEO, especially if you are dealing with negative SEO.
 You may have to go through all kinds of social media mentions, other people’s content and more to figure out why your name is being sullied in search.
 Reputation management software can help there, but only really as a tool to help your SEO efforts.

-Personal Branding SEO or Business Branding SEO?
+Personal Branding, SEO or Business Branding SEO?

 This is not a question anyone with a business should ask.
 Because you need both.
 Your business needs a great reputation but so do the people behind it.
-The gains made in one area of SEO should compliment the other.
+The gains made in one area of SEO should complement the other.

-If it’s your individual brand that really matters to you then that is where you should focus.
-Build a great personal brand and then whatever ventures you undertake will be enhanced by it.
+If it’s your individual brand that really matters to you, then that is where you should focus.
+Build a great personal brand, and then whatever ventures you undertake will be enhanced by it.